ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-nsx-t-private-connectivity.md

 ## Private connectivity through direct link
 {: #arch-pattern-nsx-t-private-connectivity-direct-link}

 Private connectivity for vCenter Server can use [{{site.data.keyword.dl_full_notm}}](/docs/dl?topic=dl-dl-about) and tunneling.
 This solution is applicable for [NSX-T based vCenter Server instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview), which is provisioned in {{site.data.keyword.cloud_notm}} classic infrastructure.
-You can use Gateway Appliance or vCenter Server edge services cluster with Juniper vSRX or other device as part of the solution as an option.
+You can use Gateway Appliance or vCenter Server edge gateway cluster with Juniper vSRX or other device as part of the solution as an option.

 The tunnel is established between NSX-T T0 and a customer router routable through {{site.data.keyword.dl_short}}.
-If vSRX or other third-party device is used in edge services cluster, you can terminate the tunnel in these devices as well.
+If vSRX or other third-party device is used in edge gateway cluster, you can terminate the tunnel in these devices as well.
 In this case, NSX-T T0 advertises routes in the vSRX (or other third-party device) through BGP or Static Routes.

 For more information about this architecture pattern, see [Architecture pattern for using IPsec over {{site.data.keyword.dl_short}} with a vCenter Server with NSX-T instance](/docs/vmwaresolutions?topic=vmwaresolutions-arch-pattern-nsx-t-direct-link-ipsec).

 ## Private connectivity through transit gateway
 {: #arch-pattern-nsx-t-private-connectivity-transit-gateway}

 Hybrid cloud connectivity can be established by using [{{site.data.keyword.tg_full}}](/docs/transit-gateway?topic=transit-gateway-about).
 This solution is applicable for NSX-T based vCenter Server instance, which is provisioned in {{site.data.keyword.cloud_notm}} classic infrastructure.
-This pattern requires a [gateway appliance](/docs/gateway-appliance?topic=gateway-appliance-about#firewall) or [edge services cluster](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-edge-services-cluster) with Juniper vSRX or other third-party device, which supports GRE.
+This pattern requires a [gateway appliance](/docs/gateway-appliance?topic=gateway-appliance-about#firewall) or [edge gateway cluster](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-edge-gateway-cluster) with Juniper vSRX or other third-party device, which supports GRE.
 In this solution, GRE tunnel is established between this device and Transit GW Router in a specific Zone.
 NSX-T T0 advertises routes through vSRX (or other device) to Transit Gateway.

 For more information about this architecture pattern, see [Architecture pattern for using Transit Gateway with a vCenter Server with NSX-T instance](/docs/vmwaresolutions?topic=vmwaresolutions-arch-pattern-nsx-t-transit-gw).